FilipePacheco73/WeatherWizard-DS/README.md

 ## Project Workflow

-### 1. Imports
+### 0. Imports

 Imports necessary libraries and modules for data processing, model training, and interaction with AWS services.

+### 1. Collect

+Collect data from dynamo db to retrain de model according users feedback and right predictions.

-### 2. Dataset Generation
+### 2. Data Cleaning

-Generates a synthetic dataset with weather conditions and geographical coordinates.
-The dataset is used to train and evaluate the weather prediction model.
+Remove coluns not necessary from data users collecting and prepare the answers to feature engineering.

 ### 3. Feature Engineering